swannodette/swannodette.github.com/_posts/2015-01-09-life-with-dynamic-typing.md

 builds.
 If you're a JavaScript developer this is yet another reason why a build step might not be a bad idea.

-All ClojureScript developers again a leg up, simply provide `:elide-asserts true` to your production build and be on your merry way.
+All ClojureScript developers again have a leg up - simply provide `:elide-asserts true` to your production build config and be on your merry way.

 ## Conclusion